Shanz2912/floor-plan/README.md

-approach for solution of task:
+approach to solution of task:

 We can tag specific id for space in any regular/polygan shaped site based on their properties length,breadth,area..etc) based on that we can place suitable chairs and utilize maximum space